Supercolony-net/openbrush-contracts/README.md

 ------- Release 1.0.0

-- [x] Add Pausable, TimelockController and PaymentSplitter contracts.
+- [ ] Finalize PSP for fungible tokens.
+Refactor of implementation.
 - [x] Support code injection in modifiers.
 - [x] Implement a reentrancy guard and example of usage.
 - [x] Add more examples and documentation on how to use the library.

 ------- Pre-release 2.0.0

-- [ ] Finalize PSP for fungible tokens.
-Refactor of implementation.
 - [ ] PSPs for NFT and multi-token.
 - [ ] Add extensions: AccessControlEnumerable, ERC721Enumerable.
 - [ ] Refactor NFT and multi-token according to final decisions in PSPs.